rdegges/okta.github.io/hugo/content/blog/build-an-ionic-app-with-user-authentication.md

 **Changelog:**

+* Mar 7, 2018: Updated instructions for creating an AVD with Android Studio 3.0.
 * Jan 11, 2018: Updated to use Ionic CLI 3.19.0 and angular-oauth2-oidc 3.1.4.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-ionic-auth-example/pull/6).
 Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1628).